dbpedia/DBpedia-LiveNeural-Chatbot/LC-QuAD/Readme.md

 ## **Only using [Falcon](https://labs.tib.eu/falcon/)**
 1. **Case 1 [only_Falcon.csv](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/only_Falcon.csv)**
     ```
-    precision score:  0.7962325298764421
+    precision score:  0.7976466666666657
-    recall score:  0.8615556005671461
+    recall score:  0.8628
-    F-Measure score:  0.8276070782160055
+    F-Measure score:  0.8289450758229708
     ```
     **Code - [only_Falcon.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/only_Falcon.py)**

-    **Process**- Here we simply use [Falcon](https://labs.tib.eu/falcon/) *Relation and Entity* function API of falcon to get the results and then compare with the available entity names.
+    **Process**- Here we simply use [Falcon](https://labs.tib.eu/falcon/) *Relation and Entity* function API of falcon to get the results and then compared them with the LCQuAD benchmark answers.

     **Conclusion**-
-    * There are  3379/4938 samples correctly annotated
+    * There are  3421/5000 samples correctly annotated
-    * There are 188 samples which has *2 entities* and *2 are anotated* by spotlight but only *1 is correct*.
+    * There are 195 samples which has *2 entities* and *2 are anotated* by spotlight but only *1 is correct*.
-    * There are 145 samples which has *2 entities* and *3 are anotated* by spotlight and *2 is correct*.
+    * There are 148 samples which has *2 entities* and *3 are anotated* by spotlight and *2 is correct*.
-    * There are 111 samples which has *2 entities* and *3 are annotated* by spotlight but only *1 is correct*.
+    * There are 118 samples which has *2 entities* and *3 are annotated* by spotlight but only *1 is correct*.
     * There are 30 samples which has *2 entities* and *4 are annotated* by code but only *1 is correct*.
-    * There are 67 samples which has *2 entities* and *1 is annotated* by spotlight and *1 is correct*.
+    * There are 71 samples which has *2 entities* and *1 is annotated* by spotlight and *1 is correct*.
-    * There are 493 samples which has *1 entity* and *2 are annotated* by spotlight but only *1 is correct*.
+    * There are 497 samples which has *1 entity* and *2 are annotated* by spotlight but only *1 is correct*.
-    * Lastly there are 436 samples which have no correct annotations.
+    * Lastly there are 451 samples which have no correct annotations.

     **Observations**-
-    * Falcon takes a good amount of time to annotate, it took 7-8 hours for this dataset, so not exactly time efficient.
+    * Falcon takes a good amount of time to annotate, it took 13 hours for this dataset, so not exactly time efficient.
     * It over annotates very much which can be seen in Conclusion.
     * If we match extracted word and falcon response to find most similar or probable entity as per proper template, so this will avoid over annotation like above approach and may improve scores for falcon.
-    * Also in cases were falcon fails, we use extracted entity + validation.
+    * Also in cases were falcon fails, we can use extracted entity + Entity disambiguation.
     * This approach is yet to bet tested.